ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 For instance, Mypy (one of the most popular Python type checkers) would emit an error like: `error: Argument 2 to "add" has incompatible type "str"; expected "int"`.
 This early detection of the bug can save you from having to debug a runtime crash.

-Python's adoption of type hints has been gradual and very much optional.
+Python's adoption of type annotations has been gradual and very much optional.
 You can start adding types to a few functions, or even one variable at a time.
 This approach is sometimes called gradual typing or optional static typing.
 The designers of Mypy describe it as an attempt to "combine the benefits of dynamic (or 'duck') typing and static typing."
 You don't have to choose one or the other for the whole program; you can get the flexibility of dynamic typing where needed, and the safety/net of static typing where it helps.
 Python will happily run code with or without type annotations, and you can mix annotated and unannotated code freely.
-This means you can adopt type hints in a legacy codebase incrementally or use them only for the trickiest parts of a new project.
+This means you can adopt type annotations in a legacy codebase incrementally or use them only for the trickiest parts of a new project.

-Over the past several Python releases (3.5 through 3.13), the type hinting syntax and capabilities have expanded significantly.
+Over the past several Python releases (3.5 through 3.13), the type annotation syntax and capabilities have expanded significantly.
 For instance, you can annotate variables (since Python 3.6) in addition to function params and returns:

 ```python